Eric Clapton: COVID-19

 In November 2020, during the COVID-19 pandemic, Clapton and Van Morrison collaborated on an anti-mask, anti-lockdown single entitled "Stand and Deliver", the profits from which were donated to Morrison's Lockdown Financial Hardship Fund.
-Morrison's stance was criticised by Northern Ireland Health Minister Robin Swann.
 In July 2021, Clapton wrote that he would "not perform on any stage where there is a discriminated audience present", in response to Boris Johnson mandating that concert attendees be vaccinated.
 Clapton had by then taken both doses of the AstraZeneca vaccine and said he had had severe reactions to both injections.
 Whether the symptoms he reported were actually vaccine-related was called into question by an NBC News editorial, given that Clapton previously reported suffering the same symptoms as early as 2013 due to nerve damage.

 In August 2021, Clapton released the single "This Has Gotta Stop" and an accompanying music video.
 It was described as a protest song against COVID-19 lockdowns, vaccinations, and contains lyrical and visual statements against what Clapton sees as the erosion of civil liberties as the result of lockdown policies.
 Clapton tested positive for COVID-19 in May 2022, causing him to cancel some concerts in his tour schedule.

 Gaza war

-In November 2023, during the Gaza war, Clapton released a song titled "Voice of a Child," along with a video featuring images of destruction in the Gaza Strip.
+In November 2023, during the Gaza war, Clapton released a song titled "Voice of a Child", along with a video featuring images of destruction in the Gaza Strip.
 In December 2023, Clapton organized a charity concert to raise funds for children in the Gaza Strip.
-During the event, he played a guitar painted with the colors of the Palestinian flag.
+During the event, he played a guitar painted with the colours of the Palestinian flag.

+At the 2024 United Kingdom general election, Clapton endorsed Andrew Feinstein, an independent pro-Palestine candidate who stood against Labour Party leader Keir Starmer in the constituency of Holborn and St Pancras.